 And so it is written, “The first man Adam became a living being.”
 The last Adam became a life-giving spirit.
 (1 Cor.
 15:45 NKJ)

-Upon physical death the human spirit of God the Eternal Son was “quickened” by the Holy Spirit and became a “life giving spirit” (John 6:63).
-By that same Spirit Jesus’ human spirit descended into Hell (Eph.
+Upon physical death the human soul of God the Eternal Son was “quickened” by the Holy Spirit and He became a “life giving spirit” (John 6:63).
+Enveloped and quickened in Holy Spirit the man Jesus descended into Hell (Eph.
 4;9) and preached to the spirits in prison.

-That Christ preached the gospel and they repented and believed is clearly required by the context, their response to the Gospel “the pledge of a good conscience” is a “corresponding like figure” to the church’s belief in the Gospel and subsequent salvation:
+Christ preached the gospel to them, correcting their error and they repented.
+That is implicit in their response to the Gospel “giving the pledge of a good conscience to God” which is an antitype or “corresponding like figure” to the church’s belief in the Gospel and subsequent salvation:

 20 They refused to believe long ago, while God patiently waited to receive them, in Noah’s time when the ark was being built.
 In it only a few, that is eight souls, were saved through water.

 21 It is the baptism corresponding to this water which saves you now — not the washing off of physical dirt but the pledge of a good conscience given to God through the resurrection of Jesus Christ,